Fleming Rutledge

-Fleming Rutledge (born 1937) is an American Episcopal priest and author.
+Alice Fleming Rutledge (née Parker) (born November 24, 1937), known as Fleming Rutledge, is an American Episcopal priest and author.
 Ordained to the diaconate in 1975, she was one of the first women to be ordained to the priesthood in the Episcopal Church.

 Rutledge is widely recognized in the United States, in Canada, and in the UK as a preacher and lecturer who teaches other preachers.
 Her particular expertise is the intersection of biblical theology with contemporary culture, current events and politics, literature, music and art.
 She has often been invited to preach in prominent pulpits.
 She is a noted Tolkien scholar, bringing a Christian perspective to the study of the writings of J. R. R. Tolkien, who was a devout Roman Catholic.

-Early life and education
+Family and education

-Rutledge was born Alice Fleming Parker on November 24, 1937 in Richmond, Virginia.
-Rutledge graduated from Sweet Briar College in 1959 magna cum laude with highest honors in English.
-She was elected to Phi Beta Kappa.
+Rutledge was born Alice Fleming Parker on November 24, 1937, in Richmond, Virginia.
+She graduated from Sweet Briar College in 1959 magna cum laude with highest honors in English and was elected to Phi Beta Kappa.
 She received her Master of Divinity degree from Union Theological Seminary in New York in 1975.
 She was awarded an honorary Doctor of Divinity degree from Virginia Theological Seminary in May 1999.

+Rutledge was married for 67 years to Reginald E. "Dick" Rutledge (1932−2026), an IBM executive, with whom she had two daughters.